dallind34/Data-Science-Blog/_posts/2024-11-04-Tech-House-Post.md

 # Analysis

-To get a quick sense of the musical characteristics shared by the most popular tech house songs on Spotify’s top playlists, I looked at some basic statistics:
+To get a sense of the musical characteristics shared by the most popular tech house songs on Spotify’s top playlists, I looked at some basic statistics:

 Most Popular Key: The most common key among these top tracks was C♯ / D♭.
 This is a very low key for house music and is consistent with the idea that tech house focuses on deep basslines.